KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 }
 ```

-The setup function's view builder provides an `unowned` controller reference to avoid reference cycles and memory leaks.
-Make sure to keep any additional references to it `unowned`, for instance when passing it into another view.
+The setup view builder provides an **unowned** controller reference to help avoiding memory leaks.
+Use it to access its state and services, and avoid passing it around.
+If you do, make sure to keep any additional references to it unowned.

 ## How to customize a system keyboard